norman/friendly_id/README.md

 ## Bugs

 Please report them on the [Github issue tracker](http://github.com/norman/friendly_id/issues) for this project.

 If you have a bug to report, please include the following information:

 * **Version information for FriendlyId, Rails and Ruby.**
 * Stack trace and error message.
-* Any snippets of relevant model, view or controller code that shows how your are using FriendlyId.
+ * Any snippets of relevant model, view or controller code that shows how you are using FriendlyId.

 If you are able to, it helps even more if you can fork FriendlyId on Github,